Healing Part 2 – New Testament Confirmation

 God created us in his image.
 He is a Trinity (Father, Son, and Holy Spirit), and so are we (spirit, soul, and body).
 Understanding how God’s great salvation affects each part is necessary to have an excellent understanding.

-Neither sin nor death had entered the world; nevertheless, Adam’s state of moral innocence was no match for the sinful allure of being independent from God and the clever accusation and deception of the enemy.
-When Adam sinned, his spirit was alienated from God and “died.”
+Before the Fall, Adam’s spirit, body, and the resultant soul were in complete harmony.
+Neither sin nor death had entered the world; nevertheless, Adam’s state of moral innocence was no match for the sinful allure of attempting to be independent from God and the manipulative accusation and deception of the enemy.

 but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die."
 Genesis 2:17 (NASB)